seanmurphy1661/yeager/README.md

 *number_of_columns:* used to verify row size

 ### Control settings
-*dump_throttle:* specified the number of rows to check
+*dump_throttle:* specifies the number of rows to check
 - Use 0 to disable

 *dump_header:* contols printing header row